 The Hamptons is a favorite summer playground for its gorgeous beaches, stunning sunsets, quaint shopping villages, farm-to-table restaurants, and chic wineries.
-As wine experts will tell you, the ocean breeze, close proximity to water, mineral-rich soil, temperature, and duration of the growing season that make Hampton’s grown wines some of the finest in the world.
-Here’s our curated guide to the must-see wineries in the Hamptons.
-For insider recommendations on the best places to stay, eat, play, and shop in The Hamptons, check out Travel Curator’s ultimate guide.
+As wine experts will tell you, the ocean breeze, close proximity to water, mineral-rich soil, temperature, and duration of the growing season make Hampton’s grown wines some of the finest in the world.
+The climate is similar to wine regions in Italy and the area has a long history of being fertile farmland, so it’s no surprise that several of the wines coming from the Hamptons have been named some of the best in the world.
+While the Hamptons has become known for its trendy shoreline, this summer escape is also home to several notable wineries offering stays, live music, and wine tastings.
+There are now more than 60 vineyards that dot the Hamptons and across the North Fork, with varieties to please any palette.

 Osprey’s Dominion